Post / He Pānui

 Te Tiriti o Waitangi is a wonderful founding document for our nation.
 Its promise is a mutual respect between hapū and the crown, of person and place, that gives opportunity for all, through self-determination.
 With the legal rule of contra proferentem, the Māori text is what takes legal standing.
 This is the text the rangatira who signed Te Tiriti understood fully.
 I give the Māori text primacy in my work.
 Here is a summary of what is stipulated in Te Tiriti o Waitangi the Māori text.

 Article one affords to the crown “kawanatanga” which is the establishment of “governorship” or a Crown based government for New Zealand.
-This led to the waves of British immigrants of which my family was a part.
+Te Tiriti is sometimes coined as Aotearoa New Zealands first immigration document.
+Ariticle one the establishment of the New Zealand government gave passage and allowance to the waves of British immigrants (of which my family was a part) and all other migrants since to our country

 Article two promises to Māori “tino rangatiratanga” over their property and treasures.
 “Tino rangatiratanga” can be translated as absolute chieftainship or independence and authority.
 This establishes the key political respect from the Crown to Māori that is yet to be honored..